OllieBurke/Tutorials/README.md

 and we aim to estimate the parameter set $\boldsymbol{\theta} = \{a,f,\dot{f}\}$.

 ## Getting started
-1. Install Anaconda if you do not have it
+1. Install Anaconda if you do not have it.
 2. Create a virtual environment using:

     > `conda create -n mcmc_tutorial -c conda-forge numpy scipy matplotlib astropy corner